 As the Main User, your contact details (name and email) will be stored in CDP’s systems for record management.
 Your contact details may also be, and shared with requesting authorities/stakeholders, to ensure open exchange on disclosure related topics between all relevant parties.

-If you are no longer the Main User and wish to remove your details from CDP’s systems, please contact [email protected]
+If you are no longer the Main User and wish to remove your details from CDP’s systems, please contact [email protected].

 Yes.
 To give a consultant access to your current questionnaire(s), the Main User can set them up as a Contributor on behalf of their organization via their dashboard.
 This will give them the ability to edit but not to submit the questionnaire.
 The Main User will need to make the actual submission themselves.

-For more information on the different user roles and how to become the Main User for your organization, please see How do I add another user to my account?
+For more information on the different user roles and how to become the Main User for your organization, please see above How do I add another user to my account?
 What type of user permissions exist? and view our guide to Using the disclosure platform.

 When submitting your response to the questionnaire(s) in the Online Response System (ORS), you may choose to make your response public or non-public.
 This choice determines how CDP will handle the data in your response.
-Your response may also be scored (for more information on scoring see Will I receive a score for my questionnaire(s)?).
+Your response may also be scored (for more information on scoring see below Will I receive a score for my questionnaire(s)?).

 Please note that the below is a summary only and companies should refer to the relevant Terms for Responding.
 The Terms can be found via the questionnaires and reporting guidance available on the guidance pages.
 The Terms are also available through the ‘Submit your response’ page of the questionnaire in the ORS.